chord progressions in tonal music

 Just as there is one basic structure in language that is modified in various ways, there is similarly one standard structure in tonal music that is modified in certain ways.

-The basic structure is: static harmony, dynamic harmony, cadence, as explained in Chapter 1 and shown in demos 1 and 2.
+The basic structure is: static harmony, dynamic harmony, cadence, as explained in Chapter 1 and shown in Demos 1 and 2.

 This basic structure can be modified just as the basic sentence structure in language can be varied, i.e. as follows:

-b) The individual components can be expanded (internally) as indicated in chapter 5. and as shown in demos 3 & 4.
+b) The individual components can be expanded (internally) as indicated in Chapter 5 and as shown in Demos 3 & 4.

 Why isn't the falling second progression included as one of the "strong" chord progressions?